kbeckenrode/kbeckenrode.github.io/_posts/2020-1-12-Dataset-architecture-basics.markdown

     c.
 Every cell is a single value.

-2. Use domain lanuugage standards.
-Meaning, don't invent new terms to describe well-established words.
+2. Use domain language standards.
+Meaning, don't invent new terms to describe well-established ideas.
 For establishing a standard vocubulary, consider using an [ontology](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3230227/).

 3. Making a database is a process.
 Formatting the data will only illuminate new problems, so you reformat and find new problems, and so on.
 Be patient.

 4. Understand how the database will be used.
 By who?
 For what application?
 What kind of analysis will users perform?
+Answers to these questions will help guide your building.

 5. Zero and missing values are valuable.
 If you have [large sparse data](https://cran.r-project.org/web/packages/SparseM/vignettes/SparseM.pdf), you may need to develop a different plan for storage and processing.